 In 2018, Gran Tierra was invited to participate in the United Nations Forum, the largest annual meeting focusing on business and human rights, held in Geneva, Switzerland.
 This Forum serves as a global platform to promote dialogue and cooperation on issues related to corporations, human rights and how companies can apply the best international standards in their practices.

-The company continues to take actions at multiple levels to guide its human rights practices:
+GTE continues to take actions at multiple levels to guide its human rights practices:

 - It is referencing the guiding principles of the UN, Colombian public policy best practices and OECD Dispositions.